movementlabsxyz/MIP/MIP/mip-61/README.md

 // Source Chain Structure
 {
     nonce: Number,          // Unique incrementing value for ordering transfers
-    targetAccount: String,  // Address of the recipient on the target chain
+    recipient: String,  // Address of the recipient on the target chain
+    initiator: String,   // Address of the initiator on the source chain
     amount: Number          // Amount being transferred }
 ```